 Clinical Policy Bulletin: Chlamydia Trachomatis - Screening and Diagnosis

-Aetna considers Chlamydia trachomatis (C. trachomatis) screening a medically necessary preventive service according to the recommendations of the United States Preventive Services Task Force (USPSTF) and the Centers for Disease Control and Prevention (CDC).
+Aetna considers Chlamydia trachomatis (C. trachomatis) screening a medically necessary preventive service according to the recommendations of the National Institute for Health and Clinical Excellence, United States Preventive Services Task Force (USPSTF) and the Centers for Disease Control and Prevention (CDC).
 Chlamydia screening is recommended for the following groups:

 All pregnant women aged 24 years and younger;